PyCav/server/README.md

 whitelisting by course tis library

-admin access to /home/public/users top level customise dockerSpawner.py
+admin users access to /home/public/users top level user folders customise dockerSpawner.py

 improve Auto set up demonstration server script autosetup.sh implement checks

+Raven auth to Pypi so can be updated without git.

 ~~in guide explain how to use local users instead of docker containers?~~ not planned for now